Please note that all images on this site are copyrighted by the artist and may not be reproduced in any manner. Pet Photo Tips

 LIGHTING

 Lighting will be the most important factor in your dog’s photograph.
 After all, the very word PHOTOGRAPH means “record of light.”
 Lighting is especially important with dark/black dogs and dogs with dark eye areas.
 Most of your dog’s expression is in his eyes, and they should be tenderly recorded on the photograph.
 Don’t use flash!
 This is true for all animals—especially dark ones.
 Yes, you are thinking, “If my dog is black, don’t I need to use flash to brighten him up?”
 Actually, the light from a flash is too harsh and it will make the glossy coat of your dog look too shiny.
 The bright areas will be too bright and the dark areas will have no definition in them.
-Photographic film--and even digital cameras--are unable to accommodate all the light and dark values that electronic flash produces, and you will end up with a slick, shiny mass of fur with red eyes that will be difficult if not impossible for the artist to paint from.
+Cameras are unable to accommodate all the light and dark values that electronic flash produces, and you will end up with a slick, shiny mass of fur with red eyes that will be difficult if not impossible for the artist to paint from.

 I encourage you to send me whatever photos you have.* I'll look at them all and I will let you know if I can do a good painting from them or not.